rlankhorst/zip-recipes/src/PREMIUM_README.md

 Lastly, you can now add images anywhere in Notes and Summary using the image url syntax (e.g. `%https://i.ytimg.com/vi/P4LhWSN3YSw/maxresdefault.jpg`)!

 Oops, that's not all.
 We've added support for Divi theme and Divi Builder!
 Rejoice Divi users!

+Bug fixes:
+* [Better] We do a better job at trying to write to cache to make things faster
+* [Better] Improved HTTPS support for your blog

 4.7.2.20 Here comes the gallery!